How to make a principal-only payment on your mortgage

 Ways to pay down your mortgage principal faster

-1. Make one extra payment every year
+1. Make one extra mortgage payment every year

 - A year-end or lump-sum bonus from an employer